purplenoodlesoop/purple-starter/README.md

 The starter favors static to dynamic, immutability to mutability, functional approach to object-oriented approach, declarative style to imperative style, while not forcing any anti-patterns such as Singletons or others, that are unfortunately widely used.

-It is highly functional and embraces the Functional Programming paradigm for every layer – from Business Logic to Widgets.
+It is highly functional and embraces the Functional Programming paradigm for every layer – from Business Logic to widget.
 It may seem hard to understand or even redundant, but such an approach solves a lot of issues and allows one to focus on meaningful tasks.

 The starter provides a solution, in the form of a pre-written Module or simply included package, for the following problems:
 - [ ] HTTP requests